This is a 3D model of the vehicle, which will be visible when the camera is close to it.

 For the train shader, this defines always-on lights (headlights/taillights) and lights which are only on at night (windows).
 The always-on lights are 255 (white) and the night lights are 0 (black), everything else is 128 (medium gray).

 For the ship shader (used by ships, monorails, cable cars), this defines lights which are only on at night (windows).
-The always-on lights are 255 (white), everything else is 0 (black).
+The randomly changing night lights are brighter or darker than 128.
+If they are much darker or brighter than 128 - they will never go dark.
+Everything else is 128 (medium gray).

 If you don't import an illumination map, it will default to black.